 Data Breach Notification

 When a data breach does occur, your company must report the event to the right data protection authority within 72 hours of becoming aware of the event.

 Each EU member state has its own data protection authority that will be responsible for implementing the GDPR rules.
 If the data breach poses a high privacy risk for your customers, then those customers must also be notified by your company.

 Prepare for Data Breaches

-You will need to review and update the internal processes that you currently have in place at your company to detect, report, and investigate data breaches once they do happen so you can comply with the timeframe and rules handed down by GDPR regulators.
+You will need to review and update the internal processes that you currently have in place at your company to detect, report, and investigate data breaches once they happen so you can comply with the timeframe and rules set down by the GDPR and supervisory authorities.